YoanAncelly/gardisto/README.md

 ## License

-`env-sentinel` is licensed under the MIT License.
+`gardisto` is licensed under the MIT License.